 To rapidly deploy, disperse, and maneuver, the USAF needs full Command and Control capabilities in all areas of operation including air and land.
 Larger C-series aircraft (C-17, C-5, etc.) may not be feasible in the contested environment, therefore C2 capabilities must fit into a smaller C-130 or a CV-22.
 Additionally, Airmen must be able to quickly ruck C2 capabilities and jump them out of an aircraft in the transition to land operations.
 The small form factor of Sigma XRI-400 allows the solution to be mounted in aircraft, packed, hand-carried, or added to an existing data/comms rack to support all areas of operations.

-A single Sigma XRI-400 unit can bring together radios and IP devices from disparate networks, allowing for seamless comms between the Army, Joint, and Coalition forces.
+A single Sigma XRI-400 unit can bring together RF and IP devices from multiple military units or organizations, enabling tactical users to command, control, and communicate.

 Airfield ops are joint in nature and will always grapple with the complexities of the combined joint environment.
 Whether you are conducting a large-scale airfield seizure or inserting a small SOF team into austere airfield, interoperability with joint forces is critical.
 By connecting up to four donor radios directly to the XRI-400, you can instantly bridge the gap between disparate radio networks, endpoints, or frequencies, allowing for seamless communications between Joint and Coalition forces.
 Additionally, Sigma XRI-400 allows radio users to communicate directly with users on any SIP end device and can even participate in voice conferences.